oracle-quickstart/oci-hpc/playbooks/roles/healthchecks/files/meshpinger_readme.md

 4. Host rdma interface enumeration issues

-5. ping failure between a <src,dst> pair of IPs
+5. Network connectivity issues between <src,dst> pair of IPs

 # Running Meshpinger

-Meshpinger is installed on controller node of the hpc cluster and can be run in following ways after logging into the controller node
+Meshpinger is installed on the controller host of the hpc cluster.
+Once user is logged into the controller host, they can trigger meshpinger using the following options,

-- Run meshpinger on all nodes in the cluster, cluster is auto-detected in this case
+- Run meshpinger on all hosts in the cluster.
+The cluster is auto-detected in this option.
 ```
 /opt/oci-hpc/healthchecks/run_meshpinger.sh
 ```

-- Run meshpinger on all nodes in the cluster explicitly specified by clustername
+- Run meshpinger on all hosts in the cluster explicitly specified by clustername
 ```
 /opt/oci-hpc/healthchecks/run_meshpinger.sh --hpcclustername <hpcclustername>
 ```

-Run meshpinger on a list of nodes specified in a file.
-A host can be specified by its ssh IP address or hostname but it should be SSH-able from controller node
+Run meshpinger on a list of hosts specified in a file.
+A host can be specified by its IP address or hostname.
+It is expected that the host will be SSH-able from the controller host
 ```
 /opt/oci-hpc/healthchecks/run_meshpinger.sh --hostlisttfile <filename>
 ```